madsendennis/template-registration-with-scala/README.md

 # GiNGR Framework
 GiNGR: Generalized Iterative Non-Rigid Point Cloud and Surface Registration Using Gaussian Process Regression.

-The GiNGR framework allows you to perform non-rigid registration with an iterative algorithm that makes use of Gaussian Process Regression in each iteration to find its next state.
+The GiNGR framework allows to perform non-rigid registration with an iterative algorithm that makes use of Gaussian Process Regression in each iteration to find its next state.

 Existing algorithms can be converted into the GiNGR framework, and compared based on 3 properties:
  - Kernel function: how similar should the deformation of neighbouring points be - this is determined based on their correlation